tonyho1992/wax/README.md

 * Tooltip: an interaction with point-based maps that results in following links on hover.
 * Scale Points: dynamic styling, changing point radii based on a certain value

+## Notes

-This module does not provide thorough theming or accessory images: it's the responsibility of the site builder to tune styling.
+This module does not provide thorough theming or accessory images.

+## Authors

+- Tom MacWright (tmcw)
+- Will White (willwhite)